mg7237/standards/docs/flutter/cheat-sheet.md

 Everytime you create a new flutter project, it comes with a simple counter app.
 It would be a good place to start understanding a basic Flutter app structure and how it relates to any programming languages that you may have worked with in past.

 -   **pubspec.yaml:** Defines all dependencies for the project including 3rd party plugins, assets - icons, images, audio, video, fonts, any other build dependency.
--   **assets:** Typically a asset folder is created in project root which are included in build process
+-   **assets:** Typically a asset folder is created under project root which gets included in the build process
 -   **android/ios/web/windows:** Folders containing OS specific build and configuration files generated when you compile or run a flutter app during development process
 -   **build:** Binary files generated from build process are stored in this folder.
 This folder must be included on .gitignore file.
 -   **lib:** Home of all your dart code.
 Below is walkthough of main.dart in example app.